LinsAbadia/AAC/README.md

 This is intended for portability, and is not meant to replace exising AACs (and those already in use but a 'simple complement.'

+Have tried setting up the project wiki as both a reference and a 'collaboration tol.'